opendatamesh-initiative/odm-specification-dpdescriptor/CHARTER.md

 The process to propose a change to the specification is described in [DEVELOPMENT.md](DEVELOPMENT.md)

 ## History
-The first draft of the DPDS was created by Quantyca.
+DPDS was originally created by [Quantyca](https://www.quantyca.it/).

-Quantyca uses it in its projects, together with a custom implementation of a _data product experience plan_ and _infrastructure utility plane_ named *Open Data Mesh Platform*, to manage the data product lifecycle from creation till its retirement.
+Quantyca uses DPDS in its projects, together with a custom implementation of a _data product experience plan_ and _infrastructure utility plane_ named *Open Data Mesh Platform*, to manage the data product lifecycle from creation till its retirement.
 The Open Data Mesh Platform standardizes and automates all the data product operational activities.
 It's a *DataOps* lightweight platform designed for data mesh or if you prefer, a DataMeshOps platform.

-Quantyca decided to publicly release the DPDS as an open standard under <a href="https://www.apache.org/licenses/LICENSE-2.0" target="_blank">Apache 2.0 license for the following reasons:
+Quantyca decided to publicly release the DPDS as an open standard under <a href="https://www.apache.org/licenses/LICENSE-2.0" target="_blank">Apache 2.0</a> license for the following reasons:

 1. Get feedback from the data mesh community and practitioners on the proposed content and structure of the data product descriptor to improve it over time
 1. Foster discussion about what a data product is, what are its components, and how its lifecycle should be managed